AlshimaaGamalAlsaied/alshimaa_mask_detection/README.md

-# Object detection model for non-wearing mask people.
+# An object detection model for non-wearing mask people.
 This project proposes an AI object detection model using the YOLOv5 architecture to identify individuals not wearing masks.
 The model was trained on a dataset of images and achieved accurate results in identifying people not wearing masks.